Unicity/Chimera/classes/Unicity/VLD/README.md

 $variable
 ```

-To declare a boolean variable, use the set statement.
+To declare a string variable, use the set statement.

 ```
 set($variable, "some text").